|

 Open Black Lipped Oyster With Pearl

-What Is Mother Of Pearl
+What Is Mother Of Pearl Nacre

-Found inside the shells of some mollusks and mussels, the nacre also known as mother of pearl, is an enchanting material that shines with an iridescent beauty, its shimmering appearance and lustrous surface making it highly prized in jewelry and decorative arts.
+Found inside the shells of some mollusks and mussels, the nacre, also known as mother of pearl, is an enchanting material that shines with an iridescent beauty, its shimmering appearance and lustrous surface making it highly prized in jewelry and decorative arts.

 Nacre’s remarkable appearance is mainly responsible for what we see when light interacts with its thin layers.
 The specific wavelengths of light create different types of interference, resulting in the shimmering play of colors that makes nacre so visually appealing.
-The combination of this striking optical effect and its durability has led to the widespread use of mother of pearl, where it continues to play a major role in our concept of beauty and luxury.
+The combination of this striking optical effect and its durability has led to the widespread use of mother of pearl, where it continues to play a significant role in our concept of beauty and luxury.

 Formation Process